Ravendwyr/tpp-scripts/archive/README.md

 This script can use the `botcheck-safe.txt` to filter out and ignore false positives.
 If the `--ignore-safe` flag is included in the command, the contents of `botcheck-safe.txt` will be ignored.
 It is not recommended nor necessary to use this flag as it has been left in for debugging purposes.

 Reason for archival: made redundant by `tpp-chatterdb`

+***

+## tpp-importdb.js

+This small and simple script was written to convert the 90,000+ files collected by older iterations of `tpp-botcheck` and similar into a JSON "database" for the `tpp-chatterdb` script to use.

+Reason for archival: only needed to be ran once and is kept for posterity